+Editor notes: The capability to support the UL BWP switch triggered by consistent LBT failure shall be updated.

 UE shall complete the switch of active DL and/or UL BWP within the delay defined in this section.

 8.6.2 DCI and timer based BWP switch delay